denten-papers/archive-bloomsbury/main.md

 discovery of such rooms have led to important contributions to the study of liturgy and poetry in Judaic studies.
 But do the Genizah constitute an archive?
 Or do they become an archive once they are discovered and cataloged?
 The catalog is what gives the collection its order.
 Without the catalog a pile of papers on my disk is just a pile.
 The catalog describes the documents and, most importantly, it tells us how and where to find them.
+Document, architecture, and an epistemic order are all required to constitute an archive.
+Let us examine each of these archival components in its turn.

+## Documents

-The archive is composed of *records*.
+The archive is composed of *documents*---that is, physical objects of record.
 From the infinitude of possible descriptions about reality, the record preserves that which is important.
 Think of an obvious example, like a police report.
 A police report captures the details relevant to an incident.
 Police officers who would write a novel at the scene of an accident would be dismissed of their duties.
 The archiving practice of law enforcement requires records of a particular kind.
 The archive of a novelist will contain documents drastically different than those of a police report or a medical record.
 The archive creates answers for questions like "What constitutes an event?"
 The police report consists of accidents and violations.
 The medical record consists of symptoms and diagnoses.
 The literary record contains documents relevant to the author's output.
 In selecting the important events, or what constitutes an event, the archive constructs a sense of time.
 Archival time is made up of records.

 In this disparity between everything that can be recorded and the much smaller subset of details that are actually recorded lies the normative power of an